Video Game: Twisted Metal

 - Absurdly Spacious Sewer: Black has a sewer level with tunnels large enough to drive a semi truck in.

-- Adult Fear: Imagine one day your spouse, for no reason that you can see, decides to wear a clown get complete with a mask and just outright murders you and the rest of the immediately family.
+- Adult Fear: Imagine one day your spouse, for no reason that you can see, decides to wear a clown get-up complete with a mask and just outright murders you and the rest of the family.

 - All Just a Dream: From various in-game hints, Black seems to occur completely in Needles Kane's head.
 In 2, the driver of Roadkill wakes up from a coma caused by a massive highway pileup, giving the impression that the competition happened in his head, with the other drivers involved being the other contestants.